 Utilization, Data frame transmission latency and the frame runtime overhead can be obtained by implementing the proposed protocol to the LAN.

-Fig. 6 illustrates the utilization on real-time data frame.
+Fig. 5 illustrates the utilization on real-time data frame.
 From the figure we can learn that the trend of utilization is increasing while the traffic increases, until arriving at the peak value that is more than 90%.
 Sudden decreases happen on the curve sometimes, which is caused by some short frames having pad field whose utilization are lower than longer frames.
-The utilization curve is always smooth, because we assume the sufficient resources (bandwidth and time specification) have been obtained in our work, when channel is established.
-Under circumstance, there should be no overload exists in the real-time channel.
+The utilization curve is always smooth, because we assume the sufficient resources (bandwidth and time specification) have been obtained in our work, when the RT channel is established.
+Under this circumstance, there should be no overload exists in the real-time channel.
 The result shows that the deadlines have been met for all data because utilization of all data frames is less than 100% using EDF scheduling.
-Dynamic priority scheduling with the EDF algorithm has a distinct advantage over fixed priority scheduling: the schedulable bound for EDF is 100% for all task sets.
+Dynamic priority scheduling with the EDF algorithm has a distinct advantage over fixed priority scheduling: the schedulable bound for EDF is 100% for all task sets [19].
 This means that we can fully utilize the computing power of the CPU.
 Embedded systems are in general fully loaded, as they attempt to get as close to 100% utilization as possible while still maintaining the necessary predictability.

-Fig. 6 Utilization on real-time data frame
+Fig. 5.
+Utilization on real-time data frame.

-To the best of our knowledge, except a few implementations of hard real-time communication protocols on Ethernet, most of the protocols are generally soft real-time, which means that there are few protocols provides guarantees for both bit rate and strict delivery deadlines, so that it is difficult to compare them with the proposed hard real-time Therefore, protocol. we made performance comparison of the proposed protocol only with the hard real-time communication protocols: MIL-STD-1553B protocol and RTCC protocol.
-Fig. 7 shows the comparison of the data frame transmission latency of these three kinds of hard real-time communication protocols.
+To the best of our knowledge, except a few implementations of hard real-time communication protocols on Ethernet, most of the protocols are generally soft real-time, which means that there are few protocols provides guarantees for both bit rate and strict delivery deadlines, so that it is difficult to compare them with the proposed hard real-time protocol.
+Therefore, we made performance comparison of the proposed protocol only with the hard real-time communication protocols: MIL-STD-1553B protocol and RTCC protocol.
+Fig. 6 shows the comparison of the data frame transmission latency of these three kinds of hard real-time communication protocols.

+Fig. 6.
+Transmission latency of data frame

 Even for the Ethernet frames that have the data field maximized (1538 bytes in IEEE 802.3 standard), the latency of the proposed protocol is about 620 microseconds.
 This latency is quite short in a LAN with a full-duplex switched Ethernet at 100 Mbps, and meets the demands of hard real-time communication for industrial distributed control systems.

-Fig. 7 Transmission latency of data frame

-Runtime overhead of data frames are demonstrated in Fig. 8.
+Runtime overhead of data frames are demonstrated in Fig. 7.
 The figure shows that the runtime overhead of the proposed protocol is higher than the other hard real-time supported protocols at the small-sized data frame.
 However, as the data frame size become larger (from about 900 bytes), the proposed protocol has better runtime overhead than the other protocols.
 In both experiments, only MIL-STD-1553B protocol used 1Mbps Ethernet because it is the nominal speed of the protocol.

-Fig. 8 Runtime overhead of data frame
+Fig. 7.
+Runtime overhead of data frame